 - Install the Web Adaptor.
 Since this prototype setup will include two Web Adaptors, name this one portal.
 Configure the Web Adaptor with your portal using the initial administrator account.
 See About the ArcGIS Web Adaptor for more information on installation and configuration.

 - Install and authorize ArcGIS Server.
 Ensure that you license the server as ArcGIS GIS Server.
-The ArcGIS Server installation guide contains detailed information about the software installation process.
+The ArcGIS Server install guide contains detailed information about the software installation process.

 - Install a second Web Adaptor named server and configure the Web Adaptor with your ArcGIS Server.
-Use HTTPS for the URL you provide when registering the Web Adaptor.
 You do not need to enable administrative access.

 - Install ArcGIS Data Store and create a relational data store to be used with your ArcGIS Server site.
 See the ArcGIS Data Store help for more information.